 - Following discipline with praise when the child follows the rules and behaves appropriately

 In addition to behavioral intervention at home, changes in the classroom environment (or work, in the case of adolescents or adults) are significant parts of the treatment plan.
 Hyperactive children do best in highly structured circumstances with a teacher experienced in handling their disruptive behavior and capable of adapting to their distinctive cognitive style.
-Interactions with groups are often very challenging for a child with ADHD.
+Interactions with groups can be very challenging for a child with ADHD.
 Social skills training, appropriate classroom placement, and clear rules of engagement with peers are essential.
+Preliminary evidence suggests that computer-based attention training in schools is highly effective for students who have ADHD.

 Adults with ADHD may benefit from behavioral therapies, including cognitive remediation, couple therapy, and family therapy.